-- 38. Plaintiff re-alleges and incorporates by reference into this cause of action each and every allegation set forth in each and every paragraph of this Complaint. - 39.
-The Declaratory Judgment Act, 28 U.S.C. § 2201(a), provides that in "a case of actual controversy within its jurisdiction . . . any court of the United States . . . may declare the rights and other legal relations of any interested party seeking such declaration, whether or not further relief is or could be sought."
-28 U.S.C. § 2201(a); - 40.
-An actual controversy has arisen between Plaintiff and Defendants as to the rights, duties, responsibilities and obligations of the parties under the Policy in that Plaintiff contends and, on information and belief, Defendants dispute and deny that: - a.
+41. Plaintiff re-alleges and incorporates by reference into this cause of action each and every allegation set forth in each and every paragraph of this Complaint.

+42. The Declaratory Judgment Act, 28 U.S.C. § 2201(a), provides that in "a case of actual controversy within its jurisdiction . . . any court of the United States . . . may declare the rights and other legal relations of any interested party seeking such declaration, whether or not further relief is or could be sought."
+28 U.S.C. § 2201(a).

+43. An actual controversy has arisen between Plaintiff and Defendant as to the rights, duties, responsibilities and obligations of the parties under the Policy in that Plaintiff contends and, on information and belief, the Defendant disputes and denies, inter alia, that:

+- a.
 The Orders constitute a prohibition of access to Plaintiff's Insured Property; - b.
 The prohibition of access by the Orders has specifically prohibited access as defined in the Policy; - c.
-The Policy's Exclusion of Loss Due to Virus or Bacteria does not apply to the business losses incurred by Plaintiff here.
-It does not apply to this pandemic; - d.
+The Policy's Exclusion of Loss Due to Virus or Bacteria does not apply to the business losses incurred by Plaintiff here and those exclusions do not apply to a pandemic situation; - d.
 The Orders trigger coverage; - e.
-The Policy provides coverage to Plaintiff for any current and future civil authority closures of business in Arizona due to physical loss or damage directly

-- or indirectly from the Coronavirus under the Civil Authority coverage parameters; - f.
+The Policy provides coverage to Plaintiff for any current and future civil authority closures of business in Arizona due to physical loss or damage directly or indirectly from the Coronavirus and/or pandemic circumstance under the Civil Authority coverage parameters;

+- f.
 The Policy provides business income coverage in the event that Coronavirus has directly or indirectly caused a loss or damage at the insured premises or immediate area of the Insured Property; and - g.
-Resolution of the duties, responsibilities and obligation of the parties is necessary as no adequate remedy at law exists and a declaration of the Court is needed to resolve the dispute and controversy. - 41.
-Plaintiff seeks a Declaratory Judgement to determine whether the Orders constitute a prohibition of access to Plaintiff's Insured Property as Civil Authority as defined in the Policy. - 42.
-Plaintiff further seeks a Declaratory Judgement to affirm that the Order triggers coverage. - 43.
-Plaintiff further seeks a Declaratory Judgment to affirm that the Policy provides coverage to Plaintiff for any current and future Civil Authority closures of business in Arizona due to physical loss or damage from the Coronavirus and the policy provides business income coverage in the event that Coronavirus has caused a loss or damage at the Insured Property.
+Resolution of the duties, responsibilities and obligation of the parties is necessary as no adequate remedy at law exists and a declaration of the Court is needed to resolve the dispute and controversy. - 44.
+Plaintiff seeks a Declaratory Judgment to determine whether the Orders constitute a prohibition of access to Plaintiff's Insured Property as Civil Authority as defined in the Policy.

+45. Plaintiff further seeks a Declaratory Judgment to affirm that the Order triggers coverage.

+46. Plaintiff further seeks a Declaratory Judgment to affirm that the Policy provides coverage to Plaintiff for any current and future Civil Authority closures of businesses in Arizona due to physical loss or damage from the Coronavirus and/or the pandemic that the policy provides business income coverage in the event that Coronavirus has caused a loss or damage at the Insured

+Property.